johnroper100/Tonalite/docs/presets/changing_preset_settings.md

 # Changing Preset Settings

 You can change the various settings of a preset.
-You can access a preset's setting page by clicking on a preset item on the `Presets` page.
+You can access a preset's setting page by clicking on a preset item in the `Presets` page.

 ![Preset settings page](../images/preset_settings.png)